West Nile Virus in Niagara

 Storm drain

-High-risk areas in each city / town in Niagara are treated during the summer to help control mosquitoes.
-These areas include storm drains and sections where water collects and remains.
+Municipal catch basins in each city / town in Niagara are treated during the summer to help control the breeding of mosquitoes.
+Larvicide is placed in areas of standing water where mosquitoes breed, such as ditches, shallow ponds and sewer drains.

-• Notice of application
+Notice of application

 From June 17 to Nov.
 1, 2024, Niagara Region will be conducting a larviciding program in the communities of St. Catharines, Niagara Falls, Welland, Thorold, Port Colborne, Pelham, Fort Erie, Niagara-on-the-Lake, Lincoln, Grimsby, Wainfleet and West Lincoln.